-The GABV’s 2014 annual meeting takes place in Melbourne in March, marking the fifth anniversary of a growing network of values-based banks.
+The GABV’s 2014 annual meeting took place in Melbourne in March and marked the fifth anniversary of a growing network of values-based banks.

-The event will represent an opportunity to reflect on the development of a genuine sustainable banking movement and a chance to focus more squarely on increasing the success of the businesses in the GABV’s growing network.
+The event represented an opportunity to reflect on the development of a genuine sustainable banking movement and a chance to focus more squarely on increasing the success of the businesses in the GABV’s growing network.

-The GABV’s sixth annual meeting will also draw on the expertise of innovative practitioners and thought leaders inside and outside the region to positively influence the external context that the pioneering banks in the GABV work in.
+The GABV’s sixth annual meeting also drew on the expertise of innovative practitioners and thought leaders inside and outside the region to positively influence the external context that the pioneering banks in the GABV work in.

 BUSINESS LEADERS’ LUNCHEON

-A ticketed lunch with business leaders from the financial services, insurance and professional services, as well as government representatives and academics, will explore the theme of:
+A ticketed lunch with business leaders from the financial services, insurance and professional services, as well as government representatives and academics, explored the theme of:

 Redefining capitalism – financing our future prosperity

-Net Balance, Responsible Investment Association of Australasia and Asia-Pacific Banking+Finance are supporting the event.
+Net Balance, Responsible Investment Association of Australasia and Asia-Pacific Banking+Finance supported the event.